myhdl/myhdl/doc/source/manual/conversion.rst

 conversion process.
 There are special function attributes that are understood by the converter but ignored by the simulator.
 The attributes are :attr:`verilog_code` for Verilog and :attr:`vhdl_code` for VHDL.
 They operate like a special return value.
-When defined in a MyHDL function, the convertor will use their value instead of the regular return value.
+When defined in a MyHDL function, the converter will use their value instead of the regular return value.
 Effectively, it will stop converting at that point.

 The value of :attr:`verilog_code` or :attr:`vhdl_code` should be a Python template string.
 A template string supports ``$``-based substitutions.
 The ``$name`` notation can be used to refer to the variable names in the context of the string.
-The convertor will substitute the appropriate values in the string and then insert it instead of the regular converted output.
+The converter will substitute the appropriate values in the string and then insert it instead of the regular converted output.